AugmenTab/communib33/README.md

 * Post report of top comments of the past week/month as an automated scheduled task (based on total reactions).
 * Post report of users who have achieved a particular accomplishment over a given time (most kudos earned, biggest memer, etc).
 * Keeping track of who invited who to the server, and awarding kudos for it.

+## Commands

+* Prefix: `!`
+* `communib33` - Get a DM of the command menu.
+* `kudos` - Get a DM of your current kudos count.
+* `kudos @<user>` - Give a member of the community a kudos.
+Works with message replies using just the `!kudos` command, too.
+You can give up to three kudos a day, which resets at midnight UTC.
+* `What's the website` - Will detect this exact string of text, regardless of case or presence of the apostrophe, and send a DM to the user containing a link to the [Nifty Island website](https://www.niftyisland.com/).

 ## Technology Used